-Newtonmore, in the Cairngorms National Park, is a great centre for walking and biking.
-Both activities can be done from the front door of Croft Holidays without driving further.
-It is also a great centre for many outdoor pursuits.
+There are zillions of outdoor activities which you can do from Newtonmore, in the centre of the Cairngorms National Park.
 Walking, climbing, and cycling are described on the walking page.
-Other outdoor activities nearby include gliding, horse riding, golf, fishing, wildlife watching, water sports such as kayaking, canoeing, sailing, windsurfing and white-water rafting, skiing, dogsledding, fishing, orienteering and quad biking.
+Other outdoor activities nearby include gliding, horse riding, golf, fishing, wildlife watching, skiing, dogsledding, fishing, orienteering quad biking and water sports (see below).
 Information on most of these activities is included in the cottage folders.
-We have a washing machine and drying room for you to refresh your clothes after the activities.

-Cairngorm mountain has some of the best skiing in the UK and is reached easily from Newtonmore, though the funicular will still be out of action for the 2021/22 season.
-Further details here.
+Cairngorm mountain has some of the best skiing in the UK and is reached easily from Newtonmore, and the funicular has finally been repaired.
+Link here.
 Croft holidays can also be used to access Aonach Mor, and several of our guests have travelled to both resorts during their stay.

 There are 18 hole golf courses nearby in both Newtonmore and Kingussie.
 Also, within easy reach are courses at Boat of Garten, Nethybridge, Carrbridge and Grantown on Spey.
 Many of the local courses have a discount scheme for use of multiple local courses.

 There is fishing in both the River Spey and in numerous lochs: salmon, brown, rainbow and sea trout, pike, arctic char, and grilse depending on location.
-Permits can be purchased from Equipped in Kingussie and most local hotels.
+Permits can be purchased from most local hotels.

 The rural location of the cottages makes them ideal for astronomy and indeed we have had guests come specifically for this purpose.
-We have telescope suitable for viewing the moon, the Milky Way, and the satellites of Jupiter which we are happy to demonstrate in good weather.
+We have telescope suitable for viewing the moon, the Milky Way, and the satellites of Jupiter.
+We are happy to demonstrate these in good weather.

 There are only about 400 true Scottish wild cats left in the wild and, to draw attention to this, Newtonmore have created a quiz of individually painted wildcat models round the village.
 There are now over 120 of them- see how many of them you can spot!